chrisrodz/AEE-Maps/README.md

 - Cron should correctly create new incidents, update new ones, and close them. **(Ready for review)**
 - Remove or lock down admin
+- Webhooks
+ 	- Look for a standard way to do this and document it so othe government API's can do the same
+ 	- Websockets vs HTTP
 - Improvements to REST API:
   - Sensible resource names
 	- Hypermedia links